How To Dissolve an LLC in Washington State? (Full Guide)

 - Federal tax ID number and Unified Business Identifier (UBI number)

 You can find the Revenue Clearance Certificate Application form on the Washington Department of Revenue website.
 The only way you can send it is by mail.

-Step 5: File LLC Certificate of Dissolution
+Step 4: File Articles or Certificate of Dissolution

 Once downloaded from the website, the completed certificate can be filled out by hand, mail, or in person.
 In this form, you need to provide:

 - LLC name and ID number

 - Date of dissolution (which is the effective date)